-Located in the green and hilly Kumamoto Prefecture, this hall uses local cedar extensively and is a symbol of the area’s history of forestry.
+Located in the green and hilly Kumamoto Prefecture, this hall uses local cedar extensively and symbolizes the area’s history of forestry.

-The two-storey building resembles an irregular chrysalis covered with glass.
+The two-story building resembles an irregular chrysalis covered with glass.
 The unique structure helped architect Taira Nishizawa to the AR Award for Emerging Architecture in 2005.

 The roof is constructed with steel beams and laminated timber members serving as trusses.
-The intersecting members form a lattice wall, efficiently distributing forces and reducing the required size of member cross-sections.
+The intersecting members form a lattice wall, efficiently distributing forces and reducing member cross-sections’ required size.